gmvoit/just-the-docs/extensions/Cooling.md

 # Cooling
 {: .no_toc}

-Radiative cooling causes the spatial distribution of baryons in a comological halo to deviate from what purely cosmological structure formation would produce.
+Radiative cooling causes the spatial distribution of baryons in a cosmological halo to deviate from what purely cosmological structure formation would produce.
 Emission of photons removes the original cosmological specific energy of the baryons, allowing cold gas to accumulate at the halo's center.
 There it can form stars and give birth to a galaxy.
 Some of the galaxy's baryons may accrete onto a central black hole.
-The resulting feedback energy released as supernovae explode and the black hole grows then further alters the atmosphere.
+The resulting feedback energy supply from supernova explosions and black-hole accretion then further alters the atmosphere.

 This page describes how the **ExpCGM** framework treats radiative cooling and proposes some extensions of the basic framework.
 Its first section discusses the cooling time of atmospheric gas.
-Its second section outlines how cooling is related to specific entropy, which determines an atmosphere's structure as discussed on the [Pressure Profiles](PresureProfiles) page.
+Its second section outlines how cooling is related to specific entropy, which determines an atmosphere's structure as discussed on the [Pressure Profiles](PressureProfiles) page.
 Its third section quantifies how losses of specific entropy result in cooling flows.
 The fourth section considers extensions of **ExpCGM** that account for atmospheric inhomogeneity and how it alters cooling and inflow rates.
 A concluding section summarizes how **ExpCGM** determines an atmosphere's total radiative cooling rate $\dot{E}\_{\rm rad}$.

 <details closed markdown="block">
   <summary>